marcomarchionni/chat-demo/README.md

 - User-friendly interface: Users can enter their name, choose a theme color, and easily access the chat room.
 - Real-time messaging: Users can exchange text messages in real-time.
-- Image sharing: With appropriate permissions, users can share images from their device's media library or capture photos using the device camera.
+- Image sharing: If users grant the necessary permissions, they can share images from their device's media library or capture photos using the device camera.
 - Location sharing: Users can share their current location with others.
 - Offline messaging: Even when offline, users can still read and access previous conversations.
 - Screen reader compatibility: The app is designed to be accessible and compatible with screen readers for users with visual impairments.